 One more thing, please take advantage of the ranger-led night walk if it is offered during your stay.
 There are full-moon hikes and astronomy programs that will leave you breathless.
 On a clear, dark night, the milky way shines like a silver streak across the heavens and 7500 stars are visible to the naked eye.

-Travelers on route 12 often pass this park by in favor of more majestic and popular scenic attractions, but this quiet underachiever has some secrets to share if you give it half a chance.
+Travelers on Scenic Byway 12 often pass this park by in favor of more majestic and popular scenic attractions, but this quiet underachiever has some secrets to share if you give it half a chance.
 Here you will find a small, 22-site campground, a reservoir for bird watching, canoeing, and swimming, and some cool geological wonders.
 While this petrified forest is less impressive in color and magnitude than the national park in Arizona, Escalante’s beauty lies in its obscurity and opportunities for solitude.
 Two short trails snake through the park.
 The first – Petrified Forest Trail, climbs up behind the campground and offers panoramic views of the surrounding park.
 The Trail of Sleeping Rainbows is a bit steeper with larger petrified specimens.
 In July, when we passed through, we shared the whole park with one other camper.

 Coffee with a View and a Pueblo Village

-Heading east on route 12, you will just start to get into your driving groove when you will spot a sign for coffee.
+Heading east on route 12 in Utah, you will just start to get into your driving groove when you will spot a sign for coffee.
 The magnetic pull of the road may be too strong for you to resist, but I urge you to pull off and visit the Kiva Koffeehouse.
 This one-of-a-kind building is modeled after a traditional southwestern kiva.
 It is perched on the side of a cliff with expansive views of the canyon.
-What’s more, the coffee is really good, especially if you’ve been drinking gas-mud since San Francisco.
+What’s more, the coffee is really good, especially if you’ve been drinking gas-station mud since San Francisco.
 On this particular road trip, our family had a thing about visiting coffee shops.
 They were our weakness and a huge source of comfort, especially in foul weather.

 Anyway, by the time we reached Kiva Koffeehouse we hadn’t had a decent cup since the coast, and we didn’t have high hopes for remedying the situation any time soon.
 We were happily surprised with the quality of the pastries and the coffee at Kiva, and we were stunned by the beauty of the building and the amazing views.
 Just below the coffee house is a private cottage rental that we had to pass by.
 Kiva Kottage can be rented by the night or on a weekly basis in all four seasons.
 We missed it once, but we vowed to head back someday soon.
 Of course we’ll tell you all about it when we do, unless you get there first, in which case I want a full report.